diegargon/monnet/README.md

 ## Monne Agent

-Testing a basic linux agent (python based) for reports.
-Shipping with monnet-ansbile repo/sources and his own playbook to install.
+I am testing a basic linux agent (python based) for reports.
+The agent is the  monnet-ansbile repo/sources and has his own playbook to automatically install if you want.

 You can install it manually check the install-agent-linux playbook for steps

-Python Extras: Automatic process will install: psutils
+Python: Automatic process will install on the hosts: psutils

 ## Ansible Support